We welcome applications from the United States of America

 Entry requirements

-Required Subjects A level French, or if this is to be studied from beginners’ level, AS grade B or A level grade B in another foreign language, or GCSE grade A or 7 in a foreign language.
-Native French speakers will not be accepted onto this scheme.
+ABB.
+This should include A level French, or if this is to be studied from beginners' level, you should have AS grade B or A level grade B in another foreign language, or GCSE grade 7/A in a foreign language.

-International Baccalaureate 32 points overall with 16 points from the best 3 Higher Level subjects including appropriate evidence of language ability
+32 points overall with 16 points from the best 3 HL subjects including appropriate evidence of language ability

 Delivered in partnership with INTO Lancaster University, our one-year tailored foundation pathways are designed to improve your subject knowledge and English language skills to the level required by a range of Lancaster University degrees.
 Visit the INTO Lancaster University website for more details and a list of eligible degrees you can progress onto.